(also published here: http://www.singerevolution.com/1/post/2010/08/show-and-tell-mikas-magic-from-clarapys-blog.html)

 Why don’t you walk out the door!”

-It’s not hard to interpret, but it is certainly a more originally-stated expression of theme than, oh I don’t know, “the way you’re acting like you’re somebody else gets me frustrated,” or “I don’t wanna be anything other than what I been tryin to be baby.”
+It’s not hard to interpret, but it is certainly a more originally-stated expression of theme than so many other songs dealing with the same idea.
 In “Lollipop,” Mika uses quirky modes of metaphor as he sings in child-voiced glee: “sucking too hard on your lollipop/oh love’s gonna get you down.”
-Do with that what you will, but let’s just say it’s not the hum-drum way of putting things, especially when combined with the song’s over-the-top campy sound that makes it nothing short of a lollipop itself – a lollipop for the ears.
+Do with that what you will, but let’s just say it’s not the hum-drum way of putting things, especially when combined with the song’s over-the-top campy sound that makes it nothing short of an auditory lollipop itself.

-Finally on the topic of lyrics, lyrical complexity is often thrown about as an indication of song quality: the less cryptic, the less poetic, the less intelligent, the less to be taken seriously as a quality song.
-Mika’s lyrics, as in the examples I have presented, generally make a pretty clear point – but not always, and more importantly, not to the detriment of his music.
-Much of Mika’s brilliance is in his ability to tap into basic human emotions that are most easily accessed and appreciated when not subjected to the over-analysis and complication that verbalization can so often bring to bear.
-Mika just lets the emotions out, free, clear and pure, in a way that makes it impossible for the receptive listener not to confront them head-on.
-Some call it teenage angst.
-(Indeed, Mika’s second c.d. is the product of an intentional focus on his own teenage years, following on the first album’s theme of childhood.)
-Yet there is an enduring universality about the emotional qualities of his music.
-I suspect that our situations seem to grow more complex as we age, while the associated raw emotions remain the same.
-Those raw emotions just grow ever more tangled and more difficult to tap into as we become increasingly accustomed to quelling them for the sake of playing the “responsible adult.”
+Finally on the topic of lyrics, lyrical complexity is too often thrown around as an indication of depth: the less cryptic, the less poetic, the less intelligent, the less to be taken seriously as a quality song.
+Mika’s lyrics, as you can see from the above, generally make a pretty clear point – but not to the detriment of his music.
+Instead, his brilliance lies in his ability to tap into basic human emotions that are most easily accessed and appreciated when they’re not subjected to the complicated over-analysis that verbalization can so often bring to bear.
+Mika just lets his message out freely and clearly, making it impossible for the receptive listener not to confront certain feelings head-on.
+In this way, despite a childlike bounciness and honesty, there’s an enduring universality about the emotional quality of his music.
+In fact, I suspect that our situations grow more complex as we age, but the associated raw emotions just grow more difficult to tap into as we quell them to play the “responsible adult.”
 And that’s where Mika comes in, if you let him.
-Forget “responsible adult”; hell, forget “adult” altogether.
-Turn on Mika, and he’ll make you let loose the kid – or the teenager – that is bottled up inside.
+Forget “responsible adult”; hell, forget “adult” altogether and let loose the kid that’s bottled up inside.

-And yet Mika never becomes truly angsty.
-His music retains, at every turn, a certain charmingly whimsical lightheartedness that softens even his confrontations with life’s most miserable angles.
-The way in which this lightheartedness is delivered, in the pseudo-serious songs, is – I’ve finally realized – the key to my own deeply personal connection to and preference for his music: in a word, it is irony.
-Regardless of one’s final judgment of the quality of his lyrics alone or the quality of his sound alone, it is by playing with the relationship between lyrics and sound that Mika achieves everything from a delightful touch of off-beat zaniness to, more typically, a dose of downright delicious irony.
-Sure, some of his songs are total lighthearted fun with no room for the ironic; the point of songs like “We Are Golden,” “Love Today” and “Blame It on the Girls” is clearly just to inspire instantaneous joy and dance parties.
-But many others, particularly in his new album, mix the campy and the heady with an ironic twist that makes you want to laugh, at life, as much as the music makes you want to dance.
-At the same time, Mika has a brilliant ability to create parallels between sound and words – as in the aforementioned “Lollipop,” the sickly sweet sound of which matches the candy references throughout the song, even as the between-the-lines subject matter is less than completely kid-candy fun.
+And yet Mika’s music retains, at every turn, a certain whimsical lightheartedness that softens even his confrontations with life’s most miserable angles.
+The underlying whimsy in his pseudo-serious songs is – I’ve finally realized – the key to my own deeply personal connection to his music.
+Regardless of the quality of his lyrics or overall sound, it’s by playing with the relationship between lyrics and sound that Mika achieves everything from a delightful touch of off-beat zaniness to, more typically, a dose of downright irony.
+In so many songs, the mix of campy and heady, with an ironic twist, makes you want to laugh at life as much as the music makes you want to dance.
+At the same time, Mika has a brilliant ability to create parallels between sound and words – as in the aforementioned “Lollipop,” with its sickly sweet sound contrasting the obvious opportunity to read something much more adult between the lines.

-“Pick Up Off the Floor” is another great example of a song that contains certain parallels between words and sounds within a larger framework of irony.
-Mika hangs onto each note, each word, for just a split-second extra, investing the song’s sound with a sweeping feeling that parallels perfectly the images of sweeping [something off the floor] that are embedded in the lyrics:
+“Pick Up Off the Floor” is another great example of a song that parallels words and sounds within a larger framework of irony.
+Mika hangs onto each note, each word, for just a split-second extra, investing the song’s sound with a sweeping feeling that matches the image of sweeping in the lyrics:

 “Put your heart back in your pocket,